Cannedfood/jmsearch/Readme.md

 ```

 Otherwise

-- Download the **JMdict_e.gz** file from [here](http://www.edrdg.org/jmdict/edict_doc.html)
+- Download the **JMdict.gz** file from [here](http://www.edrdg.org/jmdict/edict_doc.html)
+- If you only need english translations you can download the JMdict_en.gz, you'll have to rename it into JMdict.gz though
-- For the program to work the `JMdict_e.gz` in one of
+- For the program to work the `JMdict.gz` in one of

+  - `/usr/share/jmsearch/JMdict.gz`
+  - `/usr/share/jmsearch/JMdict.xml`
+  - `~/.local/share/jmsearch/JMdict.gz`
+  - `~/.local/share/jmsearch/JMdict.xml`
-	- `/usr/share/jmsearch/JMdict_e.gz`
+  - `./JMdict.xml`
-	- `~/.local/share/jmsearch/JMdict_e.gz`
+  - `./JMdict.xml`
-	- or in the current working directory

 If you're feeling adventurous you can also change the paths in the sources

 ## TODO:

 (< means WIP)

 - Sort search results by how much they match **DONE**
 - Split meanings into senses (as it is in the xml) **DONE**
+- Add support for the whole JMdict file (= Add russian german french italian and spanish support) **DONE**
 - Implement caching, so we don't have to parse xml files all the time (SLOW and high memory requirement)

-- Add support for the whole JMdict file (= Add russian german french italian spanish whatever support)
+  - Different cache files for different languages

 - Implement minimal incremental search (search in results if the search string simply got longer)
 - Sort search results by relevance

   - Read flags from xml

 - Clean up code & make more robust

   - Create unittests

     - Run a list of A LOT OF WORDS (dictionary & all 4-letter combinations) against Romaji2Hiragana and Romaji2Katakana to make sure it doesn't hang up
     - Run a list of all english words against Kana2Romaji
     - Run a list of all english words against the search

 - Search for similar sounding words e.g.

   - せけん (seken) = world -> せっけん (sekken) = soap
   - しょねん (shonen) = first year -> しょうねん (shounen) = boy
   - れそこ (resoko) = ???? -> れいぞうこ (reizouko) = fridge

 - Use a settings file for enabling and disabling that stuff ^

 - Create option to show romaji of words
 - **Implement incremental search** (That's why there's a SearchState already)
 - Multithread?
 - **Create proper API**
 - **Create QT frontend** (Or GTK?)
 - Make it faster

   - Don't brute force
   - Heuristics: Find things with higher occurences faster

 - Detect inflections?